-The following description of the University of Victoria Combination Pension Plan is a summary only.
+The following description of the University of Victoria Combination Pension Plan ("the Plan") is a summary only.
 Plan assets are distributed over two funds: the Balanced Fund and the Defined Retirement Benefit Fund.
-Individual member accounts (Combined Contribution Accounts, Variable Benefit Accounts, and Additional Voluntary Contribution Accounts of active and inactive members) are held in the Balanced Fund.
-The Defined Retirement Benefit Fund holds the assets of the Defined Retirement Benefit Account from which defined benefit pensions and supplements are paid.
+Individual member accounts (Combined Contribution Accounts, Variable Benefit Accounts, and Additional Voluntary Contribution Accounts) are held in the Balanced Fund.
+The Defined Retirement Benefit Fund holds the assets of the Defined Retirement Benefit Account ("DRBA") from which defined benefit pensions and supplements are paid.
 For more complete information, reference should be made to the Trust Agreement.